Infineon/TARGET_KIT-BGT60TR13C-EMBEDD/README.md

 ### Kit Features:

-* Delivers dual-cores, with a 150-MHz Arm Cortex-M4 as the primary application processor and a 100-MHz Arm Cortex-M0+ as the secondary processor.
+* Delivers dual-cores, with a 150-MHz Arm® Cortex®-M4 as the primary application processor and a 100-MHz Arm® Cortex®-M0+ as the secondary processor.
 * 1024-KB Flash and 288-KB SRAM for customer application on CM4
 * One-time-programmable (OTP) 1-Kb eFuse array
 * Two 12-bit 2-Msps SAR ADCs with synchronized sampling, differential and single-ended modes, 16-channel sequencer with result averaging, and Deep Sleep operation